00012670/todolist/README.md

 nodemon
 ```

-Open <http://localhost:3000> to view it in the browser.
+Open <http://localhost:3000> to view it in the browser.//

 You have to install MongoDB on your computer to run the (to-do list) web application.